 The national office provides support and resources to enable the committees in their work.

-If you are interested in starting a local CEF in your town, area or region our committee liaison officer will be happy to help – send her an email at firstname.lastname@example.org or give her a call.
+If you are interested in starting a local CEF in your town, area or region our committee liaison officer will be happy to help – send us an email at [email protected] or give us a call.

 Once approved you would form a committee to then incorporate as an association in accordance with your states’ incorporation legislation.
 You will also receive our policies and procedures manual full of guidelines and helpful tips and tricks to running a successful local CEF.